Help Center

 Map Listing

 Map Listing is a JetEngine module that dynamically shows posts from a parent CPT on the map.
-The module accesses the CPT custom fields and showcases their content on the front end through Dynamic Widgets and Blocks.
-Using the Map Listing widget, it is possible to showcase posts as clickable markers attached to their locations.
-Map Listing can be made filterable and sortable, which will be optimal for property comparison and vacation rental websites.
+The module accesses the CPT custom fields and showcases their content on the front end through Dynamic Widgets (Elementor), Blocks (Gutenberg), and Elements (Bricks and Divi).
+Using the Map Listing widget, block, or element, you can showcase posts as clickable markers attached to their locations.
+Map Listings can be made filterable and sortable, making them optimal for property comparison and vacation rental websites.

 A custom field is a data-containing entity added primarily to WordPress posts and custom post types.
-JetEngine provides 18 custom field types, using which it is possible to add additional details to posts, pages, taxonomy items, and products.
+JetEngine provides 20 custom field types, allowing you to add additional details to posts, pages, taxonomy items, and products.
 Some field types can be made SEO-friendly and read by search engines.
-You can group custom fields into meta boxes and apply them to the necessary posts, pages, CPTs, and CCTs.
+You can group custom fields into meta boxes and apply them to the necessary posts, pages, users, taxonomies, products, CPTs, and CCTs.

 Was this article helpful?